Guidance for Responding to Immigration Enforcement

 International Students and Scholars and H-1B Employees

 Please note, it’s a standard procedure for the University to report specific information about students in F-1 or J-1 visas with ICE, and the University must cooperate with on-site visit requests to review records.
 Also, there could be unannounced site visits related to H-1B petitions, and the University is required to cooperate by providing access to records when requested during these site visits.
-For any on-site visits related to F-1, J-1 or H-1B, contact CISP office at 419.530.4229.
+For any on-site visits related to F-1, J-1 or H-1B, contact the Center for International Studies and Programs (CISP) office at 419.530.4229.

 If you are Approached by Immigration Officials:

-4. Determine if the purpose of the site visit is routine and whether the site visit is about a student or employee as different actions may be required depending on the visa status of the person being investigated.
+- Determine if the purpose of the site visit is routine and whether the site visit is about a student or employee as different actions may be required depending on the visa status of the person under review.

-• If the officials want to interview an H-1B employee, you can request that one of the following university representatives be present for the interview: employee’s supervisor, attorney from the Office of Legal Affairs 419.530.8411 or Maryam Sediqe, assistant director of employment based immigration services, 419.530.4229.
+- If the officials want to interview an H-1B employee, you can request that one of the following university representatives be present for the interview: employee’s supervisor, attorney from the Office of Legal Affairs (contact 419.530.8411 or through the operator at 419.483.4000) or a representative from employment-based immigration services (contact 419.530.4229).

-5. To ensure legal compliance while preserving the rights and privacy of students, staff and faculty, if you receive a request for information or a record, or immigration officials are searching for a specific individual on campus, please inform the officer that in accordance with University policy you must contact general counsel in the Office of Legal Affairs for assistance, 419.530.8411, and contact that office immediately.
+5. To ensure legal compliance while preserving the rights and privacy of students, staff and faculty, if you receive a request for information or a record, or immigration officials are searching for a specific individual on campus, please inform the officer that in accordance with University policy, you must contact general counsel in the Office of Legal Affairs.

 Other Immigration-Related Issues